 We try to lessen the impact of some of these costs by doing a lot of fundraising so we can subsidise some trips, fund improvements to our Scout HQ and generally keep the amount our parents have to contribute right down.

 If you have any worries about money, please talk to a leader – we don’t want anybody to miss out because of money troubles and hopefully discrete arrangements can be made.
 We also have access to hardship funds so nobody is held back!

 How do we keep our Scouts safe?

 We know that young people need safe surroundings in order to thrive and become confident members of society.
 We therefore take the protection of every child very seriously.

 All leaders receive training to help them undertake their roles including regular First aid, safeguarding and safety training.
+These essential training sessions must be updated at a minimum of every three years.
 Section leaders are also taught about running safe activities and there is special training for residential events.

 You will always be notified in writing about outings or residential trips asking for permission and including details on who you can contact during the event.